tkrotoff/jquery-simplecolorpicker/README.md

 ![simplecolorpicker-picker.png](http://img15.hostingpics.net/pics/748637simplecolorpickerpicker.png)

-* It integrates well with Twitter Bootstrap:
+* It integrates well with Twitter Bootstrap if you use this framework:

 ![simplecolorpicker-inline-bootstrap.png](http://img15.hostingpics.net/pics/516842simplecolorpickerinlinebootstrap.png)